johnzw/Demo_recommendation/README.md

 Now it is up to you how many items you want to recommend since you have the "recommendable score" of each item.
 For more details, please see ``` recommendation_engine.py ```

 ## Data
-data on item images and user purchase histories are provided by [Tianchi](https://tianchi.shuju.aliyun.com/competition/index.htm)
+data on item images and user purchase histories are provided by [Tianchi](https://tianchi.shuju.aliyun.com/competition/index.htm), a webiste like [Kaggle](https://www.kaggle.com/)

 ## How to use this Demo
 Once you have **flask** installed, just go to terminal and type: